 The pupillary light reflex is modeled as a physiologically-based non-linear delay differential equation.

 Subsequent pupillary measurements will be made with a different physiological index.
-We observed that the pupil diameter changes each fixation cross location in the different emotional state (Raiturkar etc. 2016).
+It is observed that the pupil diameter changes each fixation cross location in the different emotional state (Raiturkar etc. 2016).
 The magnitude of the pupil is strongly correlated with visual attention and task performance (Ebitz, Pearson and Platt, 2014).
 The numerical accuracy of different variants of integral image computation algorithms give the possibility of multiple evaluation of different statistical characteristics of the image (Puchala and Stokfiszewski 2018) to extract the differences from different parameters of the pupil size.

 The other solution is based on artificial neural networks (Garba etc 2014) (Lipiński, 2011) to predict the pupillary response and factor localization.